mpangburn/irrational-ratios/Irrational Ratios in Insulin Therapy.md

 These ratios describe intuitive physiological processes: the body produces glucose regularly to aid in the prevention of hypoglycemia, and every gram of carbohydrate corresponds to an increase in blood glucose concentration when digested.

 Derived from the original set of ratios (basal rate, insulin sensitivity factor, and insulin-to-carbohydrate ratio), this new set of ratios (hourly endogenous glucose production, insulin sensitivity factor, and carbohydrate sensitivity factor) encodes identical information for use in insulin therapy, yet requires only one ratio to describe the body's response to insulin.

+---

+$$^†$$A reviewing endocrinologist noted that the abbreviation CSF is already present in medical jargon to refer to cerebrospinal fluid.
+If of concern, the term glucose-to-carbohydrate ratio (GCR) encapsulates the same meaning.

 ## Getting Sensitive